chenw-3/JamaicanHouse-Price-predictor/README.md

     <ul>
     <li>To be able to create a web app from the model, I will need to learn a web dev framework.
 I'll be using a Python framework because that is the main language I use.
 Once I have created the web app, I will then learn how to deploy it for publc use!</li>
     </ul>

-** I am still working on this program because it is a skill I would like to have under my belt but I was able to bypass this by just downloading the listings in a csv file.